ahmadiehsan/personal_docs/docs/ai/neural_network/optimization/sharpness_aware_minimization.md

 ## Description

-SAM seeks parameters that lie in neighborhoods with uniformly low loss values, leading to better generalization.
+Sharpness-Aware Minimization (SAM) seeks parameters that lie in neighborhoods with uniformly low loss values, leading to better generalization.

 Its key features are the following: